My Tokyo Guide

 After entering through the main gate of the temple, bow toward the hondo main hall where the deity is enshrined.
 If a water basin is there, rinse your hands and mouth with the purifying water.
 Climb the steps, place your hands together and pray silently.
 Note that you shouldn't clap at a temple―this rite is reserved for Shinto shrines.
 Place a small monetary offering in the box and bow lightly before leaving.
 Bow toward the hondo main hall once again before exiting the main gate and leaving the compound.

 Both national and local authorities have been strengthening measures against secondhand smoke.
-From April 2020 onward, in principle, smoking will be prohibited at dining establishments in Tokyo.
-However, smoking and the use of heated tobacco products will still be allowed in designated rooms (if any).
+In principle, smoking is prohibited at dining, shopping and accommodation facilities.
+However, smoking and the use of heated tobacco products is still allowed in designated smoking areas (if any).

 Tokyo's stations are immaculately organized in a way that matches its peerless train system.
 The entrance to each door of each train carriage is marked out on the platform, so wait in line in one of the designated waiting zones.
 For your own safety, keep behind the yellow line.
 Tokyo's trains can get very busy, so if you are carrying luggage or backpacks, try to keep them out of other people's way, as much as possible.
 Expect some pushing and shoving when getting on and off the crowded trains, but bear in mind that this is not aggressive behavior, just the product of daily life in a metropolis.